assist-project/dtls-fuzzer/README.md

 - recent Linux distribution, preferably Debian-based
 - desktop/server machine for experiment reproduction/reliable learning
 - (>=) 4 GB RAM
-- Java 8 JDK
+- Java 11 JDK
 - maven
 - graphviz

 ## Setting up the environment
-### Java 8 JDK
+### Java 11 JDK
-DTLS-Fuzzer requires Java 8 JDK (Java Development Kit).
+DTLS-Fuzzer requires JDK (Java Development Kit) version 11 or later.
 If Java is not installed, we install the OpenJDK implementation, and can skip the rest of this subsection.

-    sudo apt-get install openjdk-8-jdk
+    sudo apt-get install openjdk-11-jdk

 If a version of java is installed, we can check which version it is by running:

     java -version

-The version code should start with 1.8 (e.g., 1.8.0_242), and the Virtual Machine should be "Server VM" (indicating that the full JDK is installed, rather than only the runtime environment).
-If it does, we are done with Java.
-If it is not we can check if Java 8 JDK is installed on our platform but not currently selected, by listing installed Java VMs via:

-    update-java-alternatives --list

-If Java 8 JDK does appear, we can use the same command to configure the Java 8 JDK to be default Java implementation.

-    sudo update-java-alternatives --set java-1.8.0-openjdk-amd64

-Otherwise, we need to perform the full installation as shown at the start.
-Unfortunately, `update-java-alternatives` sometimes is not successful, indicated by "error" messages.
-If such a case arises, we can use `update-alternatives` to interactively configure which Java VM is selected by `java` (interpreter) and `javac` (compiler).

-    sudo update-alternatives --config java
-    sudo update-alternatives --config javac

 ### Others
-With Java 8 set, we proceed to install the other dependencies, maven, graphviz plus some common SUT dependencies.
+With JDK set, we proceed to install the other dependencies, maven, graphviz plus some common SUT dependencies.
 We then clone DTLS-Fuzzer's repository to a folder of choice, checking out the artifact branch.
 To finish, we make that folder our current directory.